 Curaçao vs Aruba: Which Island Should You Visit?

-Curaçao vs Aruba compared honestly: beaches, snorkeling, culture, cost, crowds, and weather, plus who should pick which island for their Caribbean trip.
+Curaçao vs Aruba compared side by side: beaches, snorkeling, culture, cost, crowds, and weather, plus who should pick which island for their Caribbean trip.

 Two Beautiful Islands, Two Different Trips